reiver/guide-org/role/supervisor/README.md

 For example —

-* telling supervisees to, “do your job”,
+* telling supervisees to, _“do your job”_,
-* telling supervisees to, “show up to this meeting”,
+* telling supervisees to, _“show up to this meeting”_,
-* telling supervisees to, “show up on time”,
+* telling supervisees to, _“show up on time”_,
-* telling supervisees to, “don't slack off”,
+* telling supervisees to, _“don't slack off”_,
-* telling supervisees to, “do this task”,
+* telling supervisees to, _“do this task”_,
-* telling supervisees to, “follow this rule”,
+* telling supervisees to, _“follow this rule”_,
-* telling supervisees to, “fill out this form”,
+* telling supervisees to, _“fill out this form”_,
-* (with permission from whomever the supervisor reports to) telling supervisees to, “do this or you are fired”,
+* (with permission from whomever the supervisor reports to) telling supervisees to, _“do this or you are fired”_,
-* (with permission from whomever the supervisor reports to) telling supervisees, “you are fired”,
+* (with permission from whomever the supervisor reports to) telling supervisees, _“you are fired”_,
 * etc.

 ## Specialization